sfeir-open-source/sfeir-school-playwright/docs/markdown/04-interact-with-the-page/23-wait-event.md

 <!-- .slide: class="with-code" -->

-# Waiting an http request was done
+# Waiting for the end of an http request

 ```TypeScript
 const requestPromise = page.waitForRequest('**/*logo*.png');